Ethics

 Phenomenological Ethics: Starting From What Hurts

-When you stub your toe, you don’t think: “Hmm, let me consult moral philosophy to determine whether this pain is bad.”
+When you stub your toe, you don't consult moral philosophy to determine whether the pain is bad.
+The badness is immediate.
+Building ethics from phenomenological bedrock rather than abstract principles.

 Post-ASI Archaeology: When Humanity Becomes a Dataset of Origins